 The demands for high bandwidth keep increasing as the video and multimedia gain a large popularity among end users.
 The data rate of 1Gbps is gradually growing to 10Gbps.
-The Cat5e cables used to support 1Gbps network are no longer enough for 10Gbps, which calls for new specifications of twisted pair copper cabling.
+The Cat5e patch cables used to support 1Gbps network are no longer enough for 10Gbps, which calls for new specifications of twisted pair copper cabling.
 Ethernet cable with higher bandwidth such as Cat6 cable, Cat6a cable and Cat7 cables are introduced for high-speed applications of 10GBASE-T. Here comes some questions—What’s the difference between Cat6, Cat6a and Cat7?
-Cat6 vs Cat6a vs Cat7, which is better for 10GBASE-T network?
+Cat6 vs Cat6a vs Cat7, which is better for the 10GBASE-T network?
 This article can answer your questions.

 Figure 1: 10GbE over Cat6 or Cat6a cables.

 Cat6 (Class E), Cat6a (Class EA) and Cat7 (Class F) are improved twisted pair specifications that can support 10GBASE-T applications.
 Each cable is backward compatible, meaning you can plug a newer twisted pair cable into a device that is created for a slower cable.
 Cat6 can be used for 10Mbps, 100Mbps, 1000Mbps and 10Gbps.
 But Cat6 can support 10GBASE-T for only up to 55 meters (depending on crosstalk) and frequencies of up to 250 MHz.
 Cat6a (Cat6 augmented) is designed to support frequencies of up to 500 MHz, which is twice that of Cat6.
 And Cat6a can support up to 100 meters when transmitting 10Gbps.
-Cat6a cable can be divided into shielded and unshielded type respectively referred as F/UTP (shielded) and U/UTP (unshielded) cable.
+Cat6a cable can be divided into shielded and unshielded type respectively referred to as F/UTP (shielded) and U/UTP (unshielded) cable.
 Cat6a F/UTP is easier to handle than Cat6a U/UTP.
 Cat7 cabling can also support 10GBASE-T but is rated for transmitting frequencies of up to 600 MHz.

 Cat6 vs Cat6a: obviously 10GbE Cat6a cable has better network performance than 10GbE Cat6 cable.
 Cat6a 10GBASE-T cable using RJ45 connectors can deliver 10G performance of higher frequencies (500 MHz) and with longer link lengths (100 m) than that of Cat6 cable (250 MHz, 55 m).
 Compared with Cat6, Ca6a has more robust sheathing, which reduces alien crosstalk and improves signal-to-noise ratio.